DSPN/oracle-bare-metal-cloud-dse/README.md

 We are going to use the root compartment that is created by default.
 For the compartment ID, specify your "Tenancy ID."

+You will need to edit the subnet_id, compartment_id and ssh_public_key to the values in your environment.

+When complete you can run the following command to deploy your cluster:

+    irb createMachine.rb

+On completion you can log into the Console to view your machines.

+## Installing DataStax Enterprise

+Now that your instances are running, we are going to install DataStax Enterprise (DSE).
+This will be a two step process:
+* Install OpsCenter
+* Use OpsCenter Lifecycle Manager (LCM) to install and configure DSE on each node